Scotland in Union: Polling

-SIU has commissioned opinion polling on Scottish independence on several occasions, with a particular focus on the question of whether people think Scotland should remain part of the United Kingdom or leave the United Kingdom.
-In 2021, three political academics carried out a study which demonstrated a statistically significant difference between the Remain / Leave format and the 2014 Yes / No question formulation.
-Another test of the effect of the question wording was carried out via a YouGov poll in March 2022, in which the sample was split and half were asked the 2014 Yes / No question and half were asked a Remain / Leave question; this poll found a significant difference in support for remaining in the UK, depending on the question asked.
-The use of this wording has been criticised by SNP depute leader Keith Brown, who said in 2019 that it was "a deliberate bid to confuse independence with Brexit".
-The most recent polling using Remain / Leave at the time of writing, which was conducted in September 2022 and December 2022, indicates that 59% of Scots would vote to remain and 41% would vote to leave, once undecideds are removed.
+SIU regularly commissions opinion polling on Scottish independence, with most being phrased similarly to the 2016 EU membership referendum, with "Remain" and "Leave" as possible answers, and respondents asked to select a statement, as opposed to the 2014 independence referendum's "Yes" and "No" responses to a question.
+In 2021, three political academics carried out a study which demonstrated a statistically significant difference between the remain/leave and the yes/no question formulations.
+Another test of the effect of the question wording was carried out via a YouGov poll in March 2022, in which the sample was split and half were asked a yes/no question and half were asked a remain/leave question; this poll found a significant difference in support for remaining in the UK, depending on the question asked.
+In 2019, the SNP depute leader Keith Brown claimed that the remain/leave forumulation was "a deliberate bid to confuse independence with Brexit".
+The most recent polling with this formulation, in September 2025, indicated that 60% of people in Scotland would vote for Scotland to remain part of the UK.

 Polling commissioned by SIU has also asked when people think another referendum on Scotland leaving the UK should be held, if at all; and has asked people about priority areas for Scottish politicians.
 One example of this was a poll in May 2022 which found that only 29% of Scots wanted another referendum before the end of 2023.
 Another poll in September 2022 found that only 7 per cent of Scots think independence is among the most important issues for the Scottish Government.

-Other questions asked in SIU's polling have focused on defence and international affairs.
-This polling in May 2022 showed that majorities believe that membership of the G7 (79%), NATO (82%) and the UN Security Council (79%) is important.
-Participants were also asked if the UK should retain its Independent nuclear deterrent, with 58% saying the UK should; while 20% said the UK should not (23% don't know).
+This was again confirmed in September 2024 with new polling showing only 7 per cent of Scots believe independence should be a priority for the Scottish Government.

+Other areas often covered by SIU-commissioned polling include people's views on what the Scottish Government's priorities should be; and people's views on the performance of the Scottish Government in various devolved areas.
+In September 2025, the latest time that these questions were asked, train services was the only area in which people were more positive than negative about Scottish Government performance.

+A poll conducted by Survation in March 2025, commissioned by Scotland in Union, surveyed over 1,000 Scots on their views regarding security, nuclear deterrence, and international alliances.
+The results indicated that 47% of respondents felt Scotland is more secure as part of the United Kingdom, compared to 35% who believed security would be maintained if the UK were dissolved.
+On the issue of Trident, the UK’s nuclear deterrent, 56% supported its retention, while 22% opposed it.
+The poll also found strong support for the UK’s international memberships, with 80% valuing Nato, 76% backing UN Security Council membership, and 74% favouring G7 participation.
+Scotland in Union highlighted these findings amid ongoing debates over Scottish independence and the SNP’s opposition to nuclear weapons.